Kyle Higashioka Preview, Player Props: Yankees vs. Tigers

-Kyle Higashioka -- with a slugging percentage of .621 in his past 10 games, including three home runs -- will be in action for the New York Yankees against the Detroit Tigers, with Reese Olson on the hill, on August 28 at 6:40 PM ET.
+On Tuesday, Kyle Higashioka (.452 slugging percentage in past 10 games, including two home runs) and the New York Yankees face the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
+First pitch is at 6:40 PM ET.

-In his previous game, he notched a home run while going 1-for-3 against the Rays.
+In his most recent game he had a hitless showing (0-for-3) against the Tigers.

 Kyle Higashioka Game Info & Props vs. the Tigers